Tsuruko04/ant_or_bee/README.md

 # ant_or_bee
-this is a pytorch test program
+this is a model that can classify ants and bees